-- 2. For primary schools or primary section of special schools, a full-time SAM/AM/CM or HMII/PSM/APSM who has been recommended and approved to take up the functional duties of a higher office in the rank of PAM/SAM/AM or HMI/HMII/PSM as appropriate on an acting basis for a qualifying period of not less than 30 calendar days will be entitled to draw an acting allowance for the period concerned as stated in paragraph 3 and 4 below. - 3.
+- B. Acting Allowance - 1.
+For secondary schools or secondary section of special schools, a full-time PGM/SGM/GM or SAM who has been recommended and approved to take up the functional duties of a higher office in the rank of Pr.I/Pr.II/PGM/SGM or PAM as appropriate on an acting basis for a qualifying period of not less than 30 calendar days will be entitled to draw an acting allowance for the period concerned as stated in paragraph 3 and 4 below. - 2.
+For primary schools or primary section of special schools, a full-time SAM/AM/CM or HMII/SPSM/PSM/APSM who has been recommended and approved to take up the functional duties of a higher office in the rank of PAM/SAM/AM or HMI/HMII/SPSM/PSM as appropriate on an acting basis for a qualifying period of not less than 30 calendar days will be entitled to draw an acting allowance for the period concerned as stated in paragraph 3 and 4 below. (updated on 1 September 2008) - 3.
 In the case of acting-up with replacement (this involves acting in a functional post which carries a higher maximum salary point than that of the teacher's substantive rank) 90% of the difference between the teacher's substantive salary and the minimum salary of the higher rank in which he is acting, the rate will be revised to 100% after the first 180 calendar days of acting; or at a rate equivalent to the increment next on the rank-scale of the acting post above the level of the teacher's substantive salary if it is the same or more than the minimum salary of the acting post. - 4.
 In the case of doubling-up without replacement provided (this involves acting in a headship post which carries a higher maximum salary point than that of the teacher's substantive rank in addition to undertaking his own duties) 23% of the minimum salary of the higher rank or the rate for acting-up in (3) above, whichever is the more. - 5.
 Notes on award of acting allowance: - (a) The minimum 30-calendar-day qualifying period should include intervening Sundays and public holidays, and Sundays and public holidays immediately preceding and following the acting period.
 However, Sundays and public holidays immediately preceding and following the acting period will not be included in calculating the acting allowance. - (b) School holidays can be counted as qualifying period and attract acting allowances provided that the teachers concerned are required to perform duties of the acting posts during the holidays.
-Such qualifying period should be recognised and properly recorded by school. - (c) The qualifying period may include up to a maximum of 3 consecutive days' leave or absence in total (excluding sick leave and absence for authorised training and duty) taken during the acting period.
-Leave and absence in excess of 3 consecutive days will not be counted as part of the qualifying period. - (d) When a teacher acts in different ranks consecutively, each acting appointment should be counted individually and separately and cannot be aggregated for the purpose of meeting the minimum qualifying period for acting allowances.
+Such qualifying period should be recognised and properly recorded by school.

-- (e) A teacher should only draw one acting allowance at any one time and schools should not make concurrent multiple acting appointments. - (f) Acting appointments can be made on operational grounds even if no acting allowance is payable.
+- (c) The qualifying period may include up to a maximum of 3 consecutive days' leave or absence in total (excluding sick leave and absence for authorised training and duty) taken during the acting period.
+Leave and absence in excess of 3 consecutive days will not be counted as part of the qualifying period. - (d) When a teacher acts in different ranks consecutively, each acting appointment should be counted individually and separately and cannot be aggregated for the purpose of meeting the minimum qualifying period for acting allowances. - (e) A teacher should only draw one acting allowance at any one time and schools should not make concurrent multiple acting appointments. - (f) Acting appointments can be made on operational grounds even if no acting allowance is payable.

-In addition to notes (a) - (f) above, primary and primary special schools should also note the following points:
+In addition to notes (a) - (f) above, primary and primary special schools should also note the following point: